Niklas-Fr/final-exam-1/README.md

-First final final exam for university, creating a simplified version of "Core Wars".
+First final exam for university, creating a simplified version of "Core Wars".